SoARinQwQ/Salmon-is-delicious/README.md

 # Salmon-is-delicious
 SAISK Created for Gamejam.
+***I haven't learned programming systematically, just read about it in books and learned it online.
+Sorry if this causes any trouble.QwQ***

 ## 1.How to import scenes into unity?
 Download **MAZE1.0.unitypackage** directly and then drag it directly into unity.